Bharathkumar1011/AI-Resume-Parser-Structured-Data-Extraction-Tool/README.md

 ---

-# 📬 Contact
+## 📬 Contact

 Created by **Bharath Kumar**

-For questions or suggestions, please open an issue on the GitHub repo
+For questions or suggestions, please open an issue on the GitHub repo.